vol8/porydelete/README.md

 # State of development

-There isnt a stable release yet but I managed to edit json files as I need for deleting map events.
+There isnt a stable release yet but I managed to edit json files as I need for deleting map attributes.
 I can use that for more.
 Feel free to contribute

 # Features